MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 Due to limitations currently within the macOS Flutter engine, `getNotificationAppLaunchDetails` will return null on macOS versions older than 10.14.
 These limitations will mean that conflicts may occur when using this plugin with other notification plugins (e.g. for push notifications).

+The `schedule`, `showDailyAtTime` and `showWeeklyAtDayAndTime` methods that were implemented before macOS support was added and have been marked as deprecated aren't implemented on macOS.

 ## 📷 Screenshots

 | Android | iOS |